 Food and Drinks

-The food at a wedding is one of the most memorable parts, for guests and the wedding party alike.
+A Wedding is an exciting and unforgettable celebration for the bride, groom, and guests alike.
 When choosing a caterer, you will need to keep in mind the needs or restrictions of your guests.
 Does anyone have food allergies?
 Are there any vegetarians or vegans?
 Are there people with otherwise restrictive diets?
 These are all critical questions you need to consider when making your catering decisions.
 You should always have at least one vegetarian option (or better yet, vegan); it’s always a good idea in case anyone’s diet needs change from your wedding planning time and the wedding itself.
 And most importantly, make sure it’s delicious!
 Sample the entire menu for your wedding, and don’t settle for anything less than delectable.

 It’s very easy to get overwhelmed by all the different costs that go into a wedding.
 Though these costs may not seem so daunting when you look at these expenses individually, they add up quickly.
 Weddings often strive for the following distribution of budget: 48-50% for reception and ceremony; 8-10% for flowers; 8-10% for attire; 8-10% for music or other entertainment; 10-12% for photo or video; 2-3% for gifts; 8% for other miscellaneous things, like a day-of coordinator.
 Make sure to allot an extra 5-10% of the budget for unexpected expenses that may catch you off guard, like food for the wedding party on the day-of, or buying ponchos for a spell of bad rain.
 Of course, your wedding is unique and will have its own special needs, so adjust accordingly!